 - ½ cup ube halaya

-- 12 pieces chocolate milk or white chocolates
+- 15 pieces Hershey Kisses or white chocolates

 Instructions

-- Combine flour, baking soda, salt, granulated, and brown sugar together, and mix well in a bowl.
+- In a bowl, combine and sift the flour, baking soda, salt, granulated, and brown sugar together.

-- In a separate bowl, combine the egg, melted butter, and ube halaya, and whisk to stir until well blended.
+- In a separate bowl, melt the butter.
+Add in the eggs, ube halaya, and ube extract.
+Stir until well blended.

 - To make the cookie dough, combine the flour mixture one cup at a time with the wet mixture.

-- Preheat the oven in 350F.
-Line a baking tray with parchment paper or a silicone mat.
+- Preheat the oven to 350°F or 175°C. Line a baking tray with parchment paper or a silicone mat.
 Use a medium-sized cookie scoop to scoop your cookie dough onto the prepared baking sheet.
 Make sure there are 2 inches of space between each cookie.

 - Bake for 10-12 minutes until the edges are set.
 Take it out of the oven.

-- Allow the ube cookies to rest for a few minutes, top each cookie with milk chocolate, then transfer them to a cooling wire rack.
+- Allow the ube cookies to rest for a few minutes, top each cookie with Hershey kisses milk chocolate, then transfer them to a cooling wire rack.
+Enjoy!

 Notes